Do you understand the charges on your electricity bill?

-Many of us simply look at our bill, compare it to the previous month, sigh about the costs and then just pay.
-But do you really know what you are being charged for?
+Many of us simply look at our bill, compare it to the previous month, sigh about the costs and then just pay it.
+But do you really know for what you are being charged?
 Are you being ripped off?
-What things should you consider before making the right choice of power company?
+Which things should you consider before making the decision to switch your power company?

 Here are some helpful hints and considerations for comparing energy rates:

 Will you pay your bills on time?
 If so, you should choose a 'pay on time discount'.
-If sometimes you run a little late with your payment, you should only seek suppliers which offer flat discounts.
+If sometimes you run a little late with your payment, you should only seek suppliers who offer flat discounts.

 This will show you what your rates will be if you can’t pay your electricity bill on time.